-Kayti Protos, LCSW, is a licensed clinical social worker in the State of Pennsylvania.
-Kayti earned her Masters in Social Work from Tennessee State University through the Middle Tennessee Collaborative Masters in Social Work Program.
+Kayti Protos, DSW, LCSW, is a Doctor of Social Work in the State of Pennsylvania.
+She brings over 10 years clinical experience to her role as Clinical Coordinator at Bucks Support Services.
+Dr. Kayti earned her Masters in Social Work from Tennessee State University through the Middle Tennessee Collaborative Masters in Social Work Program.
 She holds a B.A. in Women’s & Gender Studies and Communication Studies from Vanderbilt University.
-Kayti is part of Newtown Therapy & Wellness Center as well as Bucks Eating Support Collaborative.
-She is also Clinical Coordinator at Bucks LGBTQ Center.

 Dr. Kayti’s style as a therapist features an empowerment, strengths-based approach complimented by experience in motivational interviewing, systems theory, acceptance and commitment therapy (ACT), experiential and creative modalities, meditation, and cognitive-behavioral therapy.
 She believes in fostering mutually-empowering relationships with clients that assist in supporting them through their personal journeys and encouraging them to access their inner strength and capacity for change.
 Dr. Kayti strives to offer unconditional positive regard and compassion to her clients.
 In the words of Dr. Gabor Maté, “Only when compassion is present will people allow themselves to see the truth.”